web-widget/flags/packages/flags/README.md

 # Flags SDK

-The feature flags toolkit for Next.js and SvelteKit.
+The feature flags toolkit for Next.js, SvelteKit, and Web Router.

-From the creators of Next.js, the Flags SDK is a free open-source library that gives you the tools you need to use feature flags in Next.js and SvelteKit applications.
+From the creators of Next.js, the Flags SDK is a free open-source library that gives you the tools you need to use feature flags in Next.js, SvelteKit, and Web Router applications.

 - Works with any flag provider, custom setups or no flag provider at all
 - Compatible with App Router, Pages Router, and Edge Middleware